 The simplest way to help us to support your colleagues in need is to give online.
 You can donate either with a one-off gift or give a regular donation.
 We also accept BACS transfers.
-Please call us (0207 4864994) to find out our bank details.
+Please contact us to find out our bank details.
 Alternatively, visit our secure page on Virgin Money Giving and enter the amount you want to give by following the simple instructions provided.

 You can send a cheque made payable to ‘BDA Benevolent Fund’ to our address: 64 Wimpole Street London W1G 8YS